cbeck88/conf-rs/README.md

 ## Who should use this crate?

-The best reason to use this is crate is if you have a medium-to-large project, such as a web app consisting of multiple services, which has a lot of configuration needs.
-You have multiple services that have several common subsystems or components, and these components have subcomponents, some of which are shared, etc., all of which should read config from the environment in accordance with 12-factor style, and may need to read more such config on short notice.
-You may already be using `clap-derive` but have run into limitations as your project has grown.

-The purpose of the crate is to help you arrange all of that config in the simplest and most maintainable way possible, while still ensuring that all values that are needed are checked for on program startup (failing fast), reporting as many configuration errors as possible in the most helpful way possible when your deployment goes bad, and providing automated `--help` documentation of all of the config that is being read.
+The crate is probably most attractive if:

+* you have a medium-to-large project, and you run into limits of `clap-derive`, particularly around flatten-with-prefix
+* you want to do layered config, including with config files, but
+  * you don't want to define the same config parameters over and over again (for args, for env, and for serde)
+  * you want the auto-generated help to be useful
+  * you want very complete error reporting
+* you find clap's large API and documentation to be confusing, and you want to use something with less surface area and fewer right ways to do a particular thing

 If you think that this crate is a good fit for you, the suggested way to use it is:

 * Whenever you have a component that you think should use a value that is read on startup, you should create a config struct for that component.
   You should `derive(Conf)` on that struct, and pass that config struct to the component on initialization.
   The config struct should live in the same module as the component that it is configuring.
 * If your component is initialized by a larger component, then that component should have its own config struct and you should use `flatten` to assemble it.
-You should usually use the `prefix` and `help_prefix` options when flattening.
 * Each binary target should have a config struct, and should `::parse()` it in `fn main()`.

-This way, whenever you discover in the future that you need to add more config values for one of your small components, all you have to do is add it to the associated config struct, and it will automatically appear in every service that needs it, as many times as needed with appropriate prefixing, without you having to plumb it through every step of the way.
-Additionally, it makes it easier to create correct config for any future services or tools.
-And it causes all of your services and tools to have a similar, predictable style, and to have all of their config documented in `--help`, even pretty obscure environment variables and such, which usually just don't get documented if you choose to read them directly from `std::env` instead.

 ### When should clap-derive be preferred to this crate?